Why is this important?

-Start by selecting whether the email should go out to everyone interested in this specific feature, or a subset of them.
+Start by selecting whether the email should go out to everyone interested in this specific feature, or a subset of all existing users.

 If you choose a subset, you'll be asked to narrow down users based on user or account tags.
 Learn more about tagging here.

 The next step is to compose the email.
 You can enter the subject and edit the body of the email using markdown.

 Once your email is ready to go, you can preview it, and then when you're happy you can send it.

 You can also email users who are interested in multiple requests.

 NOTE: This does not mean people who are all interested in request A, B, and C, for example.
 It means that anyone who is interested in A, anyone interested in B, and anyone interested in C will be emailed.

 To do this, head over to the "Browse" view using the left-hand navigation.